benwiggy/nepomuk/README.md

 The accidentals can be accessed using the ligatures $b, $n, and $s, or directly using their Unicode values U+266D - U+266F).

-v2.01: More improvements to kerning; Small Caps have been added to Regular and Bold.
+v2.01: More improvements to kerning; Small Caps have been added to Regular and Bold styles.
+v2.02: More kerning revisions!
+Also Unicode Roman Numerals to Regular and Italic styles.

 A small range of sample pages, such as this one below, can be found in the images folder.